kkibria/slideshow-dist/md/chuserman.md

 ```
 # {{title}}
 ### Introduction

-Although some knowledge of Markdown is good starting
+Although some knowledge of Markdown is a good starting
 point, good grasp of Markdown format will allow
 you to be fluent in creating effective presentations.